Zane-/Zane-.github.io/docs/lessons/lesson_1_1.md

 When you see `$`, that means anything you see after should be entered into your command prompt, not including `$`.

 One thing you should know that if any command seems to freeze, or you want to cancel it for any reason, use `Ctrl+C`.
+If that doesn't work, try pressing `q`.

 ## File Commands